 For Rhode Island residents, the Rhode Island Attorney General may be reached at: 150 South Main Street, Providence, RI 02903; www.riag.ri.gov; and 1-401-274-4400.
 Under Rhode Island law, you have the right to obtain any police report filed in regard to this incident.
-There is/are approximately 1 Rhode Island residents impacted by this incident.
+There are 5 Rhode Island residents impacted by this incident.